-As Sodexo’s footprint expanded across five continents, it was critical to move their enterprise asset management (EAM) solution to a Software-as-a-Service (SaaS) model to cut costs and improve the client experience.
+As Sodexo’s footprint expanded across five continents, it was critical to move their enterprise asset management (EAM) solution to a Cloud-based model to cut costs and improve the client experience.

-The decision to move to a SaaS model can be driven by a variety of motivations, such as:
+The decision to choose a hybrid-cloud approach can be driven by a variety of motivations, such as:

 Sodexo, a French food services and facilities management company headquartered in Paris, had similar motivations.
 Serving 75 million customers and 425,000 employees daily across eighty countries, the volume of services required to maintain operations is massive.

 To put this into context, within one building their services can range from the basement to the front desk/reception area to grounds keeping to employee childcare to the cafeteria, all the way up through the building floors, including cleaning and maintenance services.
 See Figure 1.

 How to manage 1.2 million assets in a simpler, more cost-efficient way?